How Poetry Raises Awareness of Disability

 This kind of expression doesn’t need to be shared to be powerful.
 A notebook of private poems can carry just as much weight as a published book.
 The value is in the voice, and in giving that voice the space it deserves.

 Through writing, people come to understand themselves more clearly.
-That awareness can lead to strength, confidence, and a stronger sense of identity.
-Poetry becomes not just a message to the world, but a message to the self.
+That awareness can lead to strength, confidence, stronger sense of identity and not just a message to the world, but a message to the self.

 Poetry Connecting Community and Awareness